dayurihti/plus-minus-task/README.md

 **NOTE**

-The uploaded task here is not yet final, because I am still debugging the logger mechanism.
+The uploaded task here is still on work, because I am still debugging the logger mechanism.